We all have a sense of who we are. What kind of person we are. This is commonly referred to as the “ego”.

 Blame is different than responsibility.
 Blame is aimed at who we are, or “who do we blame?”, while responsibility is about recognizing how we are being.
 Blame is emotional and judgmental, focusing on what was rather than what is or what can be.

-When the ego seeks to blame, it sets us up for a win-lose outcome, and this is why it is at the heart of so much conflict.
+When we play the blame game, it sets us up for a win-lose outcome, and this is why it is at the heart of so much conflict.
 The first time I really learned this lesson, I was several years into intensive encounter group therapy.
 I realized that when you are loved, there is no right and wrong.
 You are just loved.

-Having had the privilege of working with hundreds of families over the years, I’ve seen how love can become toxic when people get stuck in countless rounds of the blame game, which can be self reinforcing when it includes the discharge of anger.
+Having had the privilege of working with hundreds of families over the years, I’ve seen how loving relationships become toxic as people get stuck in countless rounds of the blame game, which can be especially self-reinforcing and damaging when it includes the discharge of anger.

-Only when you can let go of needing to be loved, and accept that you are loved, can you let go of the need to be right or wrong.
-To stop playing the blame game and open up to those who love you.
-To find peace.
+I’ve learned that when you let go of needing to be loved, and accept that you are loved, you let go of the need to be right and make someone wrong.
+When you open up to those who love you, you realize there is no need to play the blame game, and it frees you up to find peace.
 Balance.
 Compromise.
+Love.
+Lots of good stuff.

 Again, we’re back to the win-win game.
 The blame game inevitably has its losers, and always will.